wso2/docs-choreo-dev/en/docs/monitoring-and-insights/incident-overview.md

 - Creates an incident record with detailed information
 - Collects relevant logs and metrics from before and during the incident
 - Analyzes recent deployment source code and configuration changes
-- Generates root cause analysis with probable causes and recommendations ### what should I put here ?

 This helps you quickly identify what went wrong and how to fix it.